alex-lt-kong/cuda-motion/README.md

-# Camera server
+# Cuda motion

 A C++20 project inspired by [Motion](https://github.com/Motion-Project/motion)
-but with hardware acceleration (i.e., CUDA) in mind.
+but is GPU-accelerated.

 There are two main functions of this program: